 Skill ReviewBasketful of Eggs

-Create a basketful of eggs by filling plastic Easter eggs with a review activity.
+Create a basket full of eggs by filling plastic Easter eggs with a review activity.
 Each egg will be unique with a different skill to review.
 (Example: On your paper, write 6 homophones or on your paper, write all the words that rhyme with bat) Place lined paper and pencils in the center for each student to write their answers on.